 Your letter of dispute should be sent to the Billing Inquiries Department of Bank of America at PO Box 982234, El Paso, Texas, 79998-2234.
 Once received, Bank of America will investigate your claim.

 For each claim type, online transactions that have posted to your account can be disputed, not charges that are still pending.

 However, you also have a limited amount of time—60 days—to dispute charges you think are incorrect.

-Also, it is important to note the difference between fraudulent and inaccurate charges on your Bank of America credit or debit card.
+Also, it is important to note the difference between fraudulent and inaccurate charges on your credit card.
 Inaccurate charges are dealt with through the methods above, while fraudulent charges due to identity theft or a lost or stolen card are managed differently.
 For inaccurate transactions and billing errors, the process above is the route you should take.

 Although credit cards and debit cards offer convenience for making purchases, it is your responsibility to protect your accounts by periodically reviewing transactions or statements.
-There are instances where errors take place, and while the dispute process may seem daunting, it is easily managed when you have a Bank of America credit card or debit card.
+There are instances where errors take place, and while the dispute process may seem daunting, it can be easily managed.